ayyappadasrajagopal/raspberrypi_setup_python/README.md

 ---
+## 2. SBasic help codes to interact with python in raspberry pi (or in general with python) (in terminal or in python console)

+1. Add a shortcut to the Documents folder on the Desktop
+- ln -s /home/pi/Documents /home/pi/Desktop/Documents

+2. ✅ Check Python version:
+- python --version (or python3 --version if python2 and python3 are installed)

+- To go to python terminal from command terminal
+- python3 (to exit type exit())

+3. ✅ Run a Python script:
+- python3 your_script.py (your_script.py is the file name with .py extension)

+4. Check pip version:
+- pip --version

+5. List installed packages:
+- pip list

+6. Upgrade pip:
+- python3 -m pip install --upgrade pip

+7. Location of Python executable:
+- which python3

+8. Check Where Python Packages Are Installed
+- python3 -m site

+9. Virtual environment
+- Create virtual environment
+ - python3 -m venv myenv
+- Activate it:
+ - source myenv/bin/activate
+- Deactivate it:
+ - deactivate

+---
 ## ⚙️ For Extended Reading

 #### Depending on the requirements, additional packages may be needed.
 These can be installed on the go using the `pip` command, the `apt install` command, or sometimes by using pre-built `.whl` files.